jarnaldich/jarnaldich.github.com/blog/2022-04-22-cloud-optimized-vector.md

 # Are we there yet?

-Well, for representation, at least we are close... but if we want more complex queries over that (think spatial SQL)?
+Well, for representation, at least we are close... but what if we want more complex queries over that (think spatial SQL)?
 With an `.mbtiles` alone you would need to actually decode each `.pbf` and query the attributes, so no luck there...

-In a sqlite-based format (like `.mbtiles` or GeoPackage), it should be possible to extra tables for queries that may or may not reference to the main tiles... but that's an idea yet to be developed...
+In a sqlite-based format (like `.mbtiles` or GeoPackage), it should be possible to add extra tables for queries that may or may not reference to the main tiles... but that's an idea yet to be developed...

 The other caveat for _vector tiles_ is the possible loss of information as a general geometry repository.
 Internal VT coordinates are integers (mainly